Cloud-Architects/cloudiscovery/README.md

 ### AWS Limit

 It's possible to check resources limits in an account.
 This script allows check all available services or check only a specific resource.
 With `--services value,value,value` selection, you can narrow down checks to services that you want to check.
+With `--usage 0-100` selection, you can inform a minimum usage % of a certain service.

 *   Services available
     *   acm